Tenant Move Out Checklist

 Incomplete Checklist or Damages

-The Move Out checklist should detail what happens if the tenant does not complete the required tasks or if there are any issues with the property upon moving out.
+The Move Out Checklist should detail what happens if the tenant does not complete required tasks and/or does not leave an issue-free property when moving out:

-• Tenant did not provide a completed Move Out Checklist.
-The landlord should notify the tenant that their security deposit will not be returned until all required tasks are fully completed.
+• Tenant Did Not Provide a Completed Move Out Checklist.
+The landlord should notify the tenant the security deposit will not be returned until completion of required tasks

 If a tenant leaves property behind, the landlord should take the following action:

-• Mail a copy of the inventory of items to the tenant’s last known address.
-This notice should be done by certified mail to document the proper delivery of the notice.
+• Mail a copy of the inventory to the tenant’s last known address (by certified mail, to document proper delivery of the notice)

-• If the tenant does not timely claim their property, the landlord can then dispose of the property in compliance with their state’s laws.
+• If the tenant does not timely claim the property, the landlord can then dispose of the it in compliance with state and local laws

 For more information on abandoned property, click here.